tallinn-learning/maven-junit5-template/readme.md

 | 3 | Checking the addition of a positive number with zero | Passed|
 | 4 | Checking the addition of a negative number with zero | Passed|

-Test case for Calculator for calculateSubtractionBetweenTwoIntegerValues method
+Test cases for Calculator for calculateSubtractionBetweenTwoIntegerValues method

 | № | Check name                                   | Status|
 |--|----------------------------------------------| --- |